 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

 It only takes a few broken stems before any wine lover is stocking up on stemless wine glasses.
 Easier to hold and durable enough for everyday use, stemless glasses usually don’t require the delicate care of their stemmed counterparts.
-Thankfully, stemless wine glasses now come in a variety of shapes and materials for your every wine night need.
+Thankfully, stemless wine glasses now come in different shapes and materials for all of your wine night needs.